celestiaorg/celestia-app/x/mint/README.md

 ## State

 See [./types/minter.go](./types/minter.go) for the `Minter` struct which contains all of the state of this module.
-The

 ## State Transitions